docb/dbRackCsound/README.md

 ```

 There are further examples provided int the factory presets.

+In CsoundFX the instrument 1 must be turned on with the On Knob.
+Currently the instrument 1 is turned off after (re-)compiling and must be turned on manually.
+(Using the turnon opcode can cause starting intrument 1 multiple times when recompiling which is not intended.
+There should be a solution in future versions).

 Here a small demo.
 For the sequencer (top left) there is a special built in opcode *smt* available which provides a Schmitt Trigger for processing the clock signal.
 The bottom line shows some "manual" written effects - chorus, delay, reverb.